ellisztamas/ibdpainting/README.md

 `ibdpainting` is a tool to visualise this mosaic pattern by 'painting' the pattern of IBD across the genome.

-For examples of the output and the interpretation of different patterns, see [the examples here](https://ellisztamas.github.io/assets/06_ibdpainting_results.html).
+For examples of the output and the interpretation of different patterns, see [the examples here](https://ellisztamas.github.io/assets/06_ibdpainting_results.html) (Note that this was created with an earlier version of `ibdpainting` and the y-axes show *distances* not *similarities*).

 ## Installation